Last updated on June 30th, 2022

 Nadai Unatoto Ueno shop

 The unagi dishes can be very pricey due to the difficulty in catching eel and food processing.
-It can be ranging from ¥3,000 to ¥5,000 depend on the eel quality.
+It can be ranging from ¥3,000 to ¥5,000 depending on the eel quality.
 We found a budget best value Unagi specialties shop, Nadai Unatoto Ueno shop.
 It served the unadon (grilled sliced eel topped over a bed of rice) with the breaking price of ¥500 to ¥1,000.

 Nadai Unatoto Ueno shop